 15. All undergraduate students enrolled in the OHSU-PSU SPH will be matriculated at both OSHU and PSU.
 OHSU-PSU SPH faculty and academic professionals who serve undergraduate students who are PSU employees shall be located proximate to the students they primarily serve.
-Faculty who have a concern about their work location can request a schedule accommodation and/or a change in work location from the Dean of OHSU-PSU SPH.
-16. PSU shall provide dedicated meeting space on PSU campus for OHSU located faculty to have office hours and/or have private one on one conversations with students.
-This shall include access to computers and PSU systems as necessary to provide guidance to students.
-17. PSU shall provide OHSU-PSU SPH employees who have been approved by the Dean as having a nee to travel to the OHSU campus the following: ed a.
-OHSU tram passes andb.
+Faculty who have a concern about their work location can request a schedule accommodation and/or a change in work

+1 location from the Dean of OHSU-PSU SPH.
+2 3 4 16.
+PSU shall provide dedicated meeting space on PSU campus for OHSU located faculty to have office hours and/or have private one on one conversations with students.
+This shall include access to 5 6 computers and PSU systems as necessary to provide guidance to students.
+7 8 17.
+PSU shall provide OHSU-PSU SPH employees who have been approved by the Dean as having a need to travel to the OHSU campus the following: 9 to the ere to the original the ionowing.
+10 a.
+OHSU tram passes and 11 12 b.
 Tri-met passes subsidized at the same rate as offered to OHSU employees.
-18. The parties acknowledge that PSU faculty members and academic professionals who work in the OHSU-PSU SPH are professional employees and shall retain the flexibility they currently enjoy at PSU and consistent with the needs of the school/department/unit.
+13 14 15 16 17 18 18.
+The parties acknowledge that PSU faculty members and academic professionals who work in the OHSU-PSU SPH are professional employees and shall retain the flexibility they currently enjoy at PSU and consistent with the needs of the school/department/unit.
 The OHSU-PSU SPH will establish a shared governance procedure that will include the creation of a comprehensive and faculty-approved set of the OHSU-PSU SPH bylaws and will be consistent with PSU Faculty constitution.
-J 18.
-PSU employees in the OHSU-PSU SPH who need to travel between the OHSU campus, PSU campu and/or Collaborative Life Sciences Building on the South Waterfront shall be granted adequate travel time to and from those sites to attend required meetings, and/or other teaching assignments, and/or other assigned tasks or meetings.
-19. PSU agrees to provide prior notice to AAUP of any decisions that are being contemplated that could alter the wages, hours, and working conditions and other benefits of AAUP bargaining unit members employed in the OHSU-PSU SPH.
-20. This MOU shall be attached to and become a part of the parties' collective bargaining agreement.
+19 20 21 22 23 18.
+PSU employees in the OHSU-PSU SPH who need to travel between the OHSU campus, PSU campus, and/or Collaborative Life Sciences Building on the South Waterfront shall be granted adequate travel time to and from those sites to attend required meetings, and/or other teaching assignments, and/or other assigned tasks or meetings.
+24 25 26 27 19.
+PSU agrees to provide prior notice to AAUP of any decisions that are being contemplated that could alter the wages, hours, and working conditions and other benefits of AAUP bargaining unit members employed in the OHSU-PSU SPH.
+28 29 30 31 32 20.
+This MOU shall be attached to and become a part of the parties' collective bargaining agreement.
 Alleged violations of this MOU shall be addressed through the contractual grievance procedure.
-Appendix 1 Guidelines used for Transfer of Academic Units to the OHSU/PSU Joint School of Public Health (SPH) Preamble This procedure applies only to the transfer of the unit indicated and shall not be precedential on future transfer of units across Schools and Colleges at PSU.
-I. Background and Purpose
+33 Appendix 1 34 35 36 Guidelines used for Transfer of Academic Units to the OHSU/PSU Joint School of Public Health (SPH) 37 38 Preamble 39 40 41 This procedure applies only to the transfer of the unit indicated and shall not be precedential on future transfer of units across Schools and Colleges at PSU.
+42 43 I. Background and Purpose